A deep backward regression-based scheme for high-dimensional nonlinear partial differential equations: Extension to variational inequalities

 \subsection{RDBR Scheme}

 Consider a variational inequality of the following form:

 This inequality arises, for instance, in optimal stopping problems and American option pricing.
-It is established that such a variational inequality is associated with a reflected backward stochastic differential equation (RBSDE) given by
+It is established that such a variational inequality is associated with a reflected forward backward stochastic differential equation (RFBSDE) given by